The Latest Issues of Our Newsletter, SANGHA, are available as PDFs; note Monterey Bay ZC pages follow

 SCZC President Edie Brown wrote, "Dokusan is traditionally a time for Zen teachers and students to engage in deep questions related to Zen practice in daily life.
 I can't think of a better way to honor Katherine than to renovate the dokusan room where these important exchanges occur."

-If you would like to donate to the renovation effort, please follow this link to contribute via PayPal or contact Santa Cruz Zen Center for more details:
+If you would like to donate to the renovation effort, please click to contact SCZC.

 A selection of books from Katherine Thanas Roshi's personal library have been delivered to the Monterey Bay Zen Center.
 Eugene Bush Sensei and Santa Cruz Zen Center facilitated the bequest on behalf of Roshi's estate and thanks to the efforts of the library committee, the books were transported, sorted and catalogued and are now available.
 Monterey Bay Zen Center extends its gratitude to Gene and the Santa Cruz Sangha.

 There are nearly 200 'new' books added to Tey Roberts' seed collection.
 A few will be cycled into the existing library at the Carl Cherry Center in Carmel.
 An additional number of books were chosen to be received by Katherine's senior MBZC students and are in distribution.
 Phyllis Conlan, Sara Hunsaker, Susan McDonald and June Poe serve on the Library Committee.

 All the books were collected over many years by Tey Roberts and Katherine Roshi independently, reflecting their shared wide-ranging, inquiring minds.
 Katherine Thanas Roshi received the original gift on behalf of the center in a special ceremony in early March of 2012 from local poet Elliot Roberts in memory of his wife.
 Tey was devoted to practice and to MBZC, serving as Ino and as a founding member of the board of directors.